Juan Pablo Osorio

 Juan Pablo was pastor of “Christ is the Way” Baptist Church for many years in the Santa Isabel area of Villa el Salvador in Lima.
 In 2016 he began church planting efforts in a village in the mountains near Huaraz, Peru.

 I was born into a family of five children of which I am the third.
-At the age of 8 I began to go out to work in the streets with my brothers and sisters shining shoes, and from a very young age we learned how hard life is.
-We also involved ourselves in many vices and I lived a very empty life, full of problems.
+At the age of 8, I began to go out to work in the streets with my brothers and sisters shining shoes, and from a very young age we learned how hard life is.
+We also involved ourselves in many vices, and I lived a very empty life full of problems.
 At home, dad would get drunk on the weekends and beat mom and all the rest of us.

-In 1982, when I was in high school, my older brother died at the age of 15 of a sudden illness.
+In 1982, when I was in high school, my older brother died at the age of 15 from a sudden illness.
 This affected the whole family.
-In this same year a Christian friend from school gave me a Gideon’s New Testament, and every day as we were leaving school he would talk with me about the Word of God.
+In this same year a Christian friend from school gave me a Gideon’s New Testament, and every day as we were leaving school, he would talk with me about the Word of God.
 One day, he asked me a question that made me think about the eternal fate of my brother who had died.
 He asked me where I thought my brother’s soul had gone.
 I told him that I did not know.
 He then asked me where I would go if I were to die.
 I told him that I did not know.
 From that day on he began sharing the gospel with me.

 One day, my friend invited me to attend a Baptist church close to my house.
-I listened as the pastor shared the gospel, and there began to be a struggle within me as I wrestled with repentance.
-My friend asked me if God had touched my heart, and I told him that He had.
+I listened as the Pastor shared the gospel, and there began to be a struggle within me as I wrestled with repentance.
+My friend asked me if God had touched my heart, and I told him that he had.
 That day I surrendered to Christ.
-I went to my house and shared with my family how Christ had saved me, and a year later I was baptized and I began to serve in the church.
+I went to my house and shared with my family how Christ had saved me, and a year later I was baptized and began to serve in the church.